© Crown copyright 2017

 This publication is available at https://www.gov.uk/government/publications/libraries-shaping-the-future-good-practice-toolkit/libraries-shaping-the-future-good-practice-toolkit

-This best practice guide has been produced by the Leadership for Libraries Taskforce, for chief executives and library portfolio holders.
+This best practice guide has been produced by the Libraries Taskforce, for chief executives and library portfolio holders.
 This is a beta document, that means this is the first version.
 During this beta phase, we will be continually testing and improving the toolkit.
 We’re looking for feedback.
 Please let us know your thoughts by using the feedback button at the bottom of the page (or any of the case study pages).
 Alternatively please email email@example.com

 Millions of people use libraries: public libraries in England were visited 225 million times in 2014/15 - more in total than visits to Premier League football games, the cinema, and the top 10 UK tourist attractions combined.